 The most effective treatment for avoidant personality disorder is psychotherapy performed by a mental health professional that is familiar with the disorder.
 Because people suffering from this disorder are so fearful of any negative feedback, therapists must be particularly careful to not seem disapproving or judgmental during therapy.

 Successful therapy will increase self-confidence, help the patient learn to take greater risks, and soothe inhibitions in the patient that prevent them from building relationships.
 While this is a difficult process, there is plenty of evidence that it can succeed.

 The best success stories are arguably Kim Basinger and Donny Osmond.
-Both are actors who have publicly admitted they suffer from avoidant personality disorder, yet are able to make public appearances and speeches due to years of therapy.
+Both are actors who have publicly admitted they suffer from APD, yet are able to make public appearances and speeches due to years of therapy.